UIUC-ChenLab/scalehls/README.md

 ```

 ### 2. Install ScaleHLS
 This step assumes this repository is cloned to `$SCALEHLS_DIR`.
-To build and launch the tests, run
+To build and launch the tests, run:
 ```sh
 $ mkdir $SCALEHLS_DIR/build
 $ cd $SCALEHLS_DIR/build